Sigmmma/c20/src/content/h3odst/guides/firefight/firefight-setup/readme.md

 Boons are only created when the gametype setting for them is enabled.

+## Player starting points

+Firefight uses different starting points to a regular campaign scenario.
+In order for players to be able to spawn, you need at at least one starting position for each player with the flag **survival mode** ticked.
+In addition, you will need to set the **insertion point index** to the one that your scenario or the one it is replacing uses.
+A list of insertion points used by existing Firefight maps is below:

+* Alpha Site - 5
+* Chasm Ten - 6
+* Crater - 4
+* Crater (Night) - 7
+* Last Exit - 7
+* Lost Platoon - 4
+* Rally Point - 5
+* Rally (Night) - 8
+* Security Zone - 4
+* Windward - 5

 # Scripting

 In order for Firefight scripts to run on your level, you'll need to first add a mission script to your scenario to setup certain global variables, as well as add the global_survival script.
 You can add your mission script source in Sapien, as well as global_survival.hsc which is located in the globals folder by clicking on Scenarios and Add Mission Script.